+The application site is not located in an identified settlement in LDP2.
 NPF4 Policy 17 Rural Homes is relevant to the proposal and this policy intends to encourage, promote and facilitate the delivery of more high quality, affordable and sustainable rural homes in the right locations.
+This policy states new homes should be suitably scaled, sited and designed to be in keeping with the character of the area and should meet specific criteria set out in Policy 17 a).

-The proposal for a new dwellinghouse in the front garden ground of an existing dwellinghouse does not meet any of the criteria set out in Policy 17 and the proposal by virtue of its location and contemporary design will have a negative effect on the distinct character of the dwellinghouse and the surrounding area.
-The proposal does not therefore satisfy NPF4 Policy 17.
+The proposal does not meet any of the criteria set out in Policy 17 a).
+Further, as outlined previously in the report, the proposal is not suitably sited and designed and the proposed development will have a negative effect on the distinct character of the existing dwellinghouse and the surrounding area.
+The proposal does not therefore satisfy NPF4 Policy 17 a).